 When granting credits to medium-sized and large enterprises as well as Public and Social Banking customers, an individualised approach is implemented.
 Credit analysts examine the file autonomously and define the customer's internal rating.
 Then a credit committee takes a decision on the basis of various factors such as clients' financial situation (e.g. in relation to liquidity and capital), the customer relationship, the customer's prospects, the credit application and the guarantees.
-In the analysis process, credit applications are carefully examined and only accepted if continuity and the borrower's repayment capacity are demonstrated.
+In the analysis process, credit applications are carefully examined and only accepted if continuity and borrower's repayment capacity are demonstrated.
 To support the credit decision process, a Risk Adjusted Return on Capital ("RAROC") measures the expected profitability of the credit transaction or even of the full relationship with the customer, and compares it with a required RAROC level (target rate).
 As such, the RAROC is an instrument for differentiating the risks and for guiding the return combinations in an optimal way.

 Belfius Bank has further intensified its strategy of being close to its customers.
 This approach provides a significant added value to Belfius Bank's customers, regardless of the segment in which they operate.
-Credit and risk committees are regionalised and decision-making powers are increasingly delegated to the regional commercial and credit teams, strengthening the principle of decision-byproximity.
+Credit and risk committees are regionalised and decision-making powers are increasingly delegated to the regional commercial and credit teams, strengthening the principle of decision-by-proximity.
 This has resulted in a greater involvement of the various teams in the decision-making process, as well as stronger monitoring of the use of the delegated powers mentioned above.

-While risk across these borrower classes remains relatively low, certain categories of loans are subject to heightened credit risk.
-In particular, the NBB has expressed concern with regard to the evolution of the Belgian residential real estate and mortgage market and Belfius Bank remains focused on monitoring the higher risk segments of its mortgage loan book, including mortgages with longer repayment terms, mortgages with a high loan-to-value ratio and loans with high debt service costs relative to the relevant borrower's income and the share in its portfolio of mortgage 'buy to let' loans.
+While risk across these borrowers' classes remains relatively low, certain categories of loans are subject to heightened credit risk.
+In particular, the NBB has expressed concern with regard to the evolution of the Belgian residential real estate and mortgage market.
+Belfius Bank remains focused on monitoring the higher risk segments of its mortgage loan book, including mortgages with longer repayment terms, mortgages with a high loan-to-value ratio and loans with high debt service costs relative to the relevant borrower's income and the share in its portfolio of mortgage 'buy to let' loans.
 Stress testing is regularly conducted to monitor the resilience of the real estate portfolio to shocks.
 In view of this concern, the NBB has requested that banks increase their capital buffer to absorb unexpected shocks in case of residential real estate market downturn.
 In light of the NBB's concerns, exposure to corporates in the real estate sector, which have been increasing rapidly, is also an area of focus for Belfius Bank.

 Furthermore, in relation to Belfius Bank's lending to public institutions, changes in budgetary and taxation policy may affect the asset quality of loans to municipalities.
 In addition, one key area of concern is the hospitals sector.
-The indebtedness of Belgian hospitals has increased significantly over the past five years, which has affected their repayment capacity.
-The sector is characterized by overcapacity in terms of available beds and infrastructure and the 6th state reform may have an impact on guarantees obtained by creditors.
+The sector continues to show a sound financial structure from an aggregated point of view, but the evolution of the profit and loss accounts is more worrying.
+The government is expected to undertake a hospital reform and as a first step, a new repartition of hospital networks is ongoing.